 And therein lies the problem.
 The colon is very patient.
 In some of us, it’s overly patient.
 Those with overly patient colons are prone to developing constipation.

-You know what happens if you don’t go in response to the special feeling, right?
+You know what happens if you don’t go in response to the special urge, right?
 You miss your chance.
 If you’re having a really busy day, well the colon just buckles down, dilates a bit to hold more of the poop that your body is constantly creating, and waits until you decide the time is right.

 If the time doesn’t come for a certain amount of time, well the overly patient colon just figures it won’t happen today and waits till the next day to send the signal again.
 If you are too busy the next day, it can wait some more.
 If you keep putting it off, it just keeps waiting.
-Eventually, in some of us, it will stop creating that special feeling all together.
+Eventually, in some of us, it will stop creating that special feeling altogether.
 And that’s when we can really get into trouble.

+Missing the urge over and over again can have a disturbing consequence.
 Over time, like years, in a person with an overly patient colon, the colon will have to go beyond just dilating (stretching out like a balloon) to accommodate the extra stool it’s been asked to hold, it can actually grow bigger so it can hold more stool all the time (see Xray image, below)